Private real estate 101

 Major CRE Sectors

-Rental residential broadly includes any form of housing that is not owner-occupied, including apartments, single-family rentals, seniors housing, and student housing.
+Rental residential broadly includes any form of housing that is not owner-occupied, including apartments, low-density, and single-family rentals, Seniors housing, and student housing.

 Office buildings house firms and workers who are primarily engaged in services activities, such as administration, management, finance, and information.